davidindub/fizzbuzz/README.md

 ## UX

  As I sketched out my wireframes, I liked the idea of the game having a hand drawn look with bold lines and soft colours.
+I was also reminded of the game [Snipperclips](https://www.nintendo.com/store/products/snipperclips-cut-it-out-together-switch/) and its friendly paper-like style.

 ### Colour Scheme

+I based the colour scheme on the primary colours - Blue (Fizz) + Yellow (Buzz) = Green (FizzBuzz).

+For Dark Mode the yellow colour was adjusted the differently the the others to maintain readability with grey text.

 ### Typography

+I used a blocky display font [Bungee](https://fonts.google.com/specimen/Bungee?query=bungee) for the logo, headings and game buttons, and a sans-serif font [Roboto](https://fonts.google.com/specimen/Roboto) for the rest of the text.
+Both fonts were freely available from Google Fonts.

 ### Wireframes

-  I sketched my wireframes on paper and on an iPad using Concepts as I had recently completed the Udemy course [Sketching for UX Designers](https://www.udemy.com/share/101Zi03@dvXU0Ao_hYLw14VYm-w9uAFuMOpq-Xw2zw-m4U8GxK5v_ac9Qo-mX_OvZVINv60EgQ==/)
+I sketched my wireframes on an iPad using Concepts as I had recently completed the Udemy course [Sketching for UX Designers](https://www.udemy.com/share/101Zi03@dvXU0Ao_hYLw14VYm-w9uAFuMOpq-Xw2zw-m4U8GxK5v_ac9Qo-mX_OvZVINv60EgQ==/)

 ## Features